wonkastatic/wonkarcade-shader/README.md

 - This shader preset works equally well on both vertical and horizontal games

-- This shader preset is compatible with all frontends and emulators capable of running .glsl shaders (retroarch, openemu, etc.)
+- This shader preset is compatible with all frontends and emulators capable of running .glsl or .slang shaders (retroarch, openemu, etc.)

 - The target model of this shader preset is specifically arcade monitors (Wells-Gardner, Zenith, and RCA tubes) not other types of CRT monitors such as Sony Trinitron (PVM, BVM) or consumer CRT televisions.
 For this reason this shader preset is intended to be used specifically with arcade games and not with console or computer games